doio/yangfeicheung-Shadowsocks-X/README.md

 - Users can customize their own rules.
 - Support for [AEAD Ciphers](https://shadowsocks.org/en/spec/AEAD-Ciphers.html)
 - Supports KCP [kcptun](https://github.com/xtaci/kcptun).
-- Supports two more modes: Oversea Mode & Blacklist Mode(which some also calls Whitelist Mode)
 - Import and export servers list from and to json file

 ## Difference from original Shadowsocks-X